Jamal Adams on Pete Carroll’s statement: ‘He has our back, I have his back’

 Or, as close to normal can be these days, anyway.

-The team returned to the field for the last of their three mock games of training camp, which ended with Russell Wilson scrambling out of pressure to hit DK Metcalf in the back of the end zone to win the day for the offense, though only after coach Pete Carroll waved off a possible sack and allowed the play to continue — a ruling the defense protested vehemently.
+The team returned to the field for the last of their three mock games of training camp, which ended with Russell Wilson scrambling out of pressure to hit DK Metcalf in the back of the end zone to win the day for the offense, though only after Carroll waved off a possible sack and allowed the play to continue — a ruling the defense protested vehemently.

 “Russ has eluded a lot of pass rushers in critical situations and I thought maybe he ducked out of there,” Carroll said later when he talked to the media via Zoom.
 “So I gave him that second chance to throw the ball.
 So they were really mad at me.
-That’s part of the part of the job, you know.
+That’s part of the job, you know.
 Comes along with the territory.
 They’re gonna be mad at you sometimes.”

-But in the bigger picture, Carroll’s standing with his players may never have been higher.
+But in the bigger picture, though, Carroll’s standing with his players might never have been higher.

-Carroll’s decision to cancel practice and and his subsequent statement came after a lengthy meeting on the grass berm that overlooks the team’s practice field in which he asked players to speak on their feelings about social injustice and police brutality.
+Carroll’s decision to cancel practice and his subsequent statement came after a lengthy meeting on the grass berm that overlooks the team’s practice field in which he asked players to speak on their feelings about social injustice and police brutality.

 In Carroll’s statement, he said every player would be registered to vote by the end of the day (players who weren’t already were given time Saturday to get that done) and said Black players on his team both fear for their lives and the ramifications for speaking out.